 To maintain our status as a REIT under the Code, we must distribute annually at least 90% of our REIT taxable income.
 On November 6, 2014, we distributed, in a taxable distribution, 100% of the common stock of New Senior Investment Group Inc. with a value of \$1.2 billion for tax purposes.
 As a result, we do not believe that there will be any additional REIT distribution requirements for the year ended December 31, 2014.
 As of December 31, 2014, we estimate a loss carryforward, inclusive of net operating loss and capital loss, of approximately \$644.1 million.
 The net operating loss carryforward and capital loss carryforward can generally be used to offset future ordinary taxable income and capital gain, for up to twenty years and five years, respectively.
 In January 2013, we experienced an "ownership change" for purposes of Section 382 of the Code, which limits our ability to utilize our net operating loss and net capital loss carryforwards to reduce our future taxable income and potentially increases our related REIT distribution requirement.
-We do not believe that the limitation as a result of the January 2013 ownership change will prevent us from satisfying our REIT distribution requirement may be able to be met in future years through stock dividends, rather than cash, subject to limitations based on the value of our stock.
+We do not believe that the limitation as a result of the January 2013 ownership change will prevent us from satisfying our REIT distribution requirement for the current year or future years.
+No assurance, however, can be given that we will be able to satisfy our distribution requirement following a current or future ownership change or otherwise.
+We note that a portion of this requirement may be able to be met in future years through stock dividends, rather than cash, subject to limitations based on the value of our stock.